Published in

 Dimensions25 7/8 in x 18 in (65.7 cm x 45.7 cm)

-One of the two Unknown Pieces of Leonardo da Vinci’s Paintings, Salvator Mundi surprised the world in 2011 when it surfaced in a delicate condition, with damages around and on the face of Christ.
+One of the two unknown Leonardo da Vinci’s Paintings, Salvator Mundi surprised the world in 2011 when it surfaced in a delicate condition, with damages around and on the face of Christ.
 According to the Historical pieces of evidence, one Leonardo painting like this existed in the records of English King Charles I and passed to the Duke of Buckingham, whose son later sold it in 1763.

 Christ, being the primary and only subject, fills the composition with an orb topped by a cross, known as globus cruciger.
 It is also the subject that became popular among European painters, but no one came close to the mysterious stare and the illusion of the objects, that Salvator Mundi by Leonardo originally does.
 One should note the precision of the anatomy dedicated to the hands of Christ, carefully shown through the folding of the fingers as well as the carrying of the orb.
 Further, Leonardo enhanced it by making the objects in the foreground sharper.
-As Leonardo’s optics study about eye focus and Salvator Mundi intersected, it is the reason why the hand seems to pop out towards us as it is moving and giving us a blessing.
+As Leonardo’s optics study about eye focus and Salvator Mundi intersected, it became the reason why the hand seems to pop out towards us as it is moving and giving us a blessing.

 Leonardo da Vinci famous paintings Salvator Mundi